phiresky/masters-thesis/manuscript.md

 In this section, we present the results of our experiments.
-We compare (1) the training performance of the different aggregation methods on various tasks, (2) aggregating different observation sets into a single vs multiple latent spaces (3) various variants of Bayesian aggregation (4) the training algorithms PPO and TRL.
+We compare (1) the training performance of the different aggregation methods on various tasks, (2) aggregating different observation sets into a single vs multiple latent spaces (3) various variants of Bayesian aggregation, and (4) the training algorithms PPO and TRL.

 In order to compare the performance of different variants, we consider the average reward per episode over the agent steps used during training.
 This way